 With Real-Time Crawler, you can extract data from product pages, product offer listing pages, reviews, questions & answers, search results, or from any URL in general.
 All localized domains and pagination are supported.
 Historical pricing data is stored as well.

 As with e-commerce websites, Real-Time Crawler is currently customized to support the most popular search engines.
-You can retrieve paid and organic SERP data, extract ranking data for any keyword or get monthly search volume data in raw HTML or formatted JSON format.
+You can retrieve paid and organic SERP data, extract ranking data for any keyword in raw HTML or formatted JSON format.

 Real-Time Crawler for search engines allows you to discover the most profitable keywords and track their performance.
 It supports any number of requests done for any location and keyword.